henro25/kung-fu-chess/docs/engineering_notebook.md

 ## Future Work
 - Implement full `tick()` logic for cooldown expiration and other timed effects.
 - Add AI opponents and more robust end-to-end testing.

+## Design Fair & Community Feedback
+- We showcased Kung-Fu Chess at the SEAS Design Fair, where many students and faculty played and enjoyed our game's real-time mechanics and cooldown rules.
+- Hearing enthusiastic feedback and seeing people immersed in our variant was the most fulfilling part of the project.